ds5110/git-intro/setup.md

   which curl
   ```
   should return: `/usr/bin/curl`
-* The instructions below are getting old -- WSL seems to be improving.
+* The instructions below are getting old.
+I'm keeping themm for reference.
+WSL is improving.
 * Enable copy/paste into the terminal from the clipboard
   * [Copy and Paste Arrives for Linux/WSL Consoles](https://devblogs.microsoft.com/commandline/copy-and-paste-arrives-for-linuxwsl-consoles/), hooray! -- microsoft.com
   * Since WSL keeps improving, you should check because this may already work on your machine.